Original Non-Slip Soles

 Made of a thin rubber layer these soles are super light, flexible, and … Well… Weatherproof!
 I introduced these soles in the Fall of 2018 and Mom’s fell in love.
 Living in Oregon where it rains a lot – I wanted just a tad more assurance that my kids could romp around in the puddles without fear their little feet were getting wet.
 True to minimalist shoes – These moccs too are boxed toes and zero drop so there’s no crunching or restricting of proper bone growth of those cute little toes!

 I was on the hunt for soles that would align with my desire for minimalist soles...
 And I found them.
-My then 6 year old tested them out and loved them!
-They are weatherproof, have a zero drop, flexible, light, non-slip, and durable.
-They can fold in half as you can see in the video above.
+My 6 year old tested them out for months and loved them.
+I'm slightly obsessed and LOVE that she can wear a zero drop shoe that she loves to romp around in outside or otherwise.
+They're flexible, light, non-slip, and durable.
+My favorite part?
+They can fold in half.

 Want more information about why soft soles are important?
-Read more information on why moccasins became a “thing” here, because it’s not just a fashion trend.
+Read more information on why moccasins became a “thing”, because it’s not just a fashion trend.
 I know I know - Mind Blown.

 The reason these shoe soles were named "tennis shoe", is because the nobles of the late 1800's-1900's used them to play tennis which was growing in popularity.
 The new construction and characteristics of a tennis shoe allowed the tennis player to get the most support, stability and comfort for their play.